nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 Base Classes
 ############

-The design of NXem makes use of several existent base class and contributed to editing them (:ref:`NXactuator`, :ref:`NXaperture`, :ref:`NXbeam`, :ref:`NXcite`, :ref:`NXcollection`, :ref:`NXcomponent`, :ref:`NXcoordinate_system`, :ref:`NXdata`,
-:ref:`NXdeflector`, :ref:`NXdetector`, :ref:`NXfabrication`, :ref:`NXmanipulator`, :ref:`NXmonochromator`, :ref:`NXnote`, :ref:`NXparameters`, :ref:`NXprocess`,
+The design of NXem uses several existent base class and adds edits and additions of some concepts to make these base classes applicable for the field of electron microscopy (:ref:`NXactuator`, :ref:`NXaperture`, :ref:`NXbeam`, :ref:`NXcite`, :ref:`NXcollection`, :ref:`NXcomponent`, :ref:`NXcoordinate_system`, :ref:`NXdata`, :ref:`NXdeflector`, :ref:`NXdetector`, :ref:`NXfabrication`, :ref:`NXmanipulator`, :ref:`NXmonochromator`, :ref:`NXnote`, :ref:`NXparameters`, :ref:`NXprocess`,
 :ref:`NXsample`, :ref:`NXsensor`, :ref:`NXsource`, and :ref:`NXuser`).

-Many decisions during the design of the application definitions :ref:`NXem` and :ref:`NXapm` were aligned.
-Examples are the use of definition of instrument-specific event handling :ref:`NXevent_data_em, the grouping of measurements :ref:`NXem_measurement` and simulation :ref:`NXem_simulation`, and the encapsulating of :ref:`NXparameters` and :ref:`NXdata` in :ref:`NXprocess` instances.
-The base classes :ref:`NXatom`, :ref:`NXunit_cell`, and :ref:`NXphase` were introduced to document sets of atoms and their crystallography and allow documentation when such regions represent thermodynamic phases.
+Many design decisions of the application definitions :ref:`NXem` and :ref:`NXapm` are aligned.
+Examples are the use of base classes for instrument-specific events :ref:`NXevent_data_em`, the grouping of measurements :ref:`NXem_measurement` and simulations :ref:`NXem_simulation`, and the encapsulating of :ref:`NXparameters` and :ref:`NXdata` in :ref:`NXprocess` instances to describe workflows of processing.
+The base classes :ref:`NXatom`, :ref:`NXunit_cell`, and :ref:`NXphase` were introduced to document sets of atoms, the spatial arrangement of atoms, and offer concepts for documenting when regions-of-interest in a material represent thermodynamic phases.

 In addition to these considerations, several base classes were proposed to define concepts that are specific for electron microscopy: